reloadedempiredev/Kanboard-Gantt-Plugin/README.md

 ## Development Timeline

-I completed this implementation over a focused two-week development sprint (October 2024), delivering both major features with comprehensive testing and documentation.
+completed this implementation over focused development sprints, delivering both major features with comprehensive testing and documentation.
 The plugin is currently production-ready and has been validated across multiple browsers and screen sizes.

 ## Technical Support